tJouve/snowcamp-2024-wasm/10-wasm-cli-with-extism-go.md

 - a string parameter to pass to the function
 - a json string to pass a config value

-The goal is to be able to re-use and call the 3 previus plugins like this:
+The goal is to be able to re-use and call the 3 previous plugins like this:

 ```bash
 hostapp \